soixantecircuits/electron-vue/README.md

 <p align="center" color="#6a737d">
 The boilerplate for making electron applications built with vue (pretty much what it sounds like).
+This a fork specialized for applications that should run in kiosk mode.
 </p>

 <div align="center">